SAP-archive/teched2020-DEV164/exercises/ex7/README.md

 ````

 ## Exercise 7.3 - Add a Dialog Opening Button
-After implementing the dialog opening logic its time for assigning this logic to a control.
+After implementing the dialog opening logic, you need to assign this logic to a control.

 1. Open `SensorManager/webapp/view/Sensors.view.xml`.

-2. Add a new menu button to the paage header and bind the `press` event to the newly created `onCustomerSelect` function.
+2. Add a new menu button to the page header and bind its `press` event to the newly created `onCustomerSelect` function.

 ***SensorManager/webapp/view/Sensors.view.xml***